 What if a test comes back negative?

 Children can end their isolation if they have a negative coronavirus result and there are no symptoms.
-Children can come back to school when they are well enough to do so.
+Children can come back to school when they are well enough to do so and if their bubble is open.
 However, if further symptoms develop, they will need to isolate again and take another test.

 What if a test comes back inconclusive?